anninterpreter/100-Days-Of-MLCode/README.md

 ## Day24: Nov 10,2018
-**Today's Work** : Introduction to Natural Lanuage Processing (NLP) - Worked with NLP for a Restaurant.
-Made a Classification Model based on Reviews given to Restaurant by Customers to Predict if the Customer liked the Resutarant or Not.
+**Today's Work** : Introduction to Natural Language Processing (NLP) - Worked with NLP for a Restaurant.
+Made a Classification Model based on Reviews given to Restaurant by Customers to Predict if the Customer liked the Restaurant or Not.